Fmstrat/traccar-notifier/README.md

       - ./traccar-notifier/config.yml:/app/config.yml:ro
     restart: always
 ```

+## Altering configuration via the web
+After the system is deployed, you can enable/disable notifiers from `http://traccar-notifier:3080/` via a web browser.
+This does not change the configuration on disk, just what is in memory.

+It is highly recommended to proxy behind SSL with `nginx` or `traefik`.

 ## Usage outside of Docker
 If you wish to use Traccar Notifier outside of docker, then go into the `src` folder, update the `config.yml` then run: